 A safer bet would be saline purchased in a pharmacy.
 There are saline nasal sprays available that can deliver a fine mist to dry tissues.
-They can relive a dry nose or ease symptoms of allergies, a cold or the flu.
+They can relieve a dry nose or ease symptoms of allergies, a cold or the flu.
 Unlike vasoconstrictors found in nasal decongestants, saline nasal sprays are not addicting.

 Bottom line: please stop using petroleum jelly in your nose and switch to saline spray.